'Smarter than a robot,' Bank of America's Erica will coach customers

 Erica will be introduced to customers late next year, and will be able to converse by text as well as voice, said Moore.

-Bank of America, the second-biggest U.S. bank by assets, is introducing the tool as the industry presses to keep up with rapidly changing ways customers use mobile phones.
+Bank of America is introducing the tool as the industry presses to keep up with rapidly changing ways customers use mobile phones.